lc-cs-172/fall-2025/syllabus.md

 can't do the learning for you -- you have to put in the effort to participate and to learn.

+## Q1/ Why is this syllabus so long?

+A1/ There's a bunch of stuff you should know and this is a good place for it.
+And I started with a great base written by Prof. Alain Kägi.

+## Q2/ Why is this syllabus so formal?

+A2/ Clarity is a virtue, so I tried to be clear.
+I'm not always this detailed.

 ## Class is in-Person

 We are here to learn, IRL, together.
 Please, come to class.
 It's the best way to learn at college, and a helpful means for me to assess your engagement and progress.
 But if you're sick, please stay home; if you feel ill during class, please leave quietly.
 Masks are welcome.
-When you come to class, please be present -- put away your phones, put away your distractions; turn your attenton to listening, learning, and *participating* in *your* educational journey.
+When you come to class, please be present -- put away your phones, put away your distractions; turn your attention to listening, learning, and *participating* in *your* educational journey.

 ## Course Description